wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 2.2.1 =
+- Rephrased a label of an option item.
+- Made larger profile image sizes set in the template setting page take effect in preview pages.

 = 2.2.0 - 04/24/2014 =
 - Made the built-in templates respect the `Include Retweets` option value.
 - Added the `Include Retweets` option for the `Search` and `Home Timeline` rule type.